1. What is the Scholarship For Service (SFS) program?

 A reasonable offer is one where the grade level (salary) is equivalent to the student’s qualifications based on education at the time of placement.
 In general, students with a bachelor's degree and superior academic achievement must accept a GS-7 (or equivalent) or higher.
 Master's degree recipients must accept a GS-9 (or equivalent) or higher.
 Recipients of a doctorate degree may be appointed at the GS-11 level.
 If a student is unsure if a position is reasonable they should contact the SFS Program Office at firstname.lastname@example.org for verification.

-28. Do I have to serve the internship at the Federal agency that will employ me upon graduation?
+28. Do I have to serve the internship at the government agency that will employ me upon graduation?

-No. You may serve the internship at another Federal.
-State, Local or Tribal Government organization as long as the nature of the work assignments meet program requirements.
+No. You may serve the internship at another Federal, State, Local, Tribal or Territorial Government organization as long as the nature of the work assignments meet program requirements.
 However, it is highly beneficial that the internship be served at the agency that will ultimately hire you.
-The internship provides you the opportunity to meet and work with the agency's information assurance professionals and become familiar with their needs and programs.
+The internship provides you the opportunity to meet and work with the agency's cybersecurity professionals and become familiar with their needs and programs.
 It also gives the student a chance to create a bond with the employer.
 Additionally, the internship should be an integral part of a mentoring process that should span throughout the entire academic and employment phases of the program.
 You should also keep in mind that agencies make significant investments in their interns in terms of effort, time, and resources.
 Therefore, if you plan on seeking post-graduation employment with an agency other than where you serve your internship, you are encouraged to inform them of your plans.

-29. Am I guaranteed permanent placement with a Federal Agency?
+29. Am I guaranteed permanent placement with a government agency?

 30. Can I defer my employment commitment to further my education?